-Title COVID-19 and Vaccination in 5-11-year-olds Subject Supporting evidence to inform discussions of the risks and benefits of vaccination in 5- 11-year-olds Reference No. 330 Date Received 12/11/2021 Requestor lan Town Date Due 22/12/2021 Advisor Brooke Hollingshead and Sarah Mitchell Date Completed Click or tap to enter a date.
-Peer reviewed by Pippa Scott and Imogen Roth Advice issued to CV TAG Approved by lan Town Deliverables Completed summary of evidence of COVID-19, transmission risk, and vaccination in 5-11-year-olds Request Outline Background/Context Pfizer will be applying for the use of vaccines in 5-11-year-olds to Medsafe, and advice is required from the COVID-19 Vaccine Technical Advisory Group on the risks and benefits of vaccinating this age group, alongside if and where there may be a need for prioritisation.
-Questions COVID-19 and children How does COVID-19 present in children?
+Title COVID-19 and Vaccination in 5-11-year-olds Subject Supporting evidence to inform discussions of the risks and benefits of vaccination in 5- 11-year-olds Reference No. 330 Date Received 12/11/2021 Requestor lan Town Date Due 22/12/2021 Advisor Date Completed 23/12/2021 Peer reviewed by Advice issued to CV TAG Approved by lan Town Deliverables Completed summary of evidence of COVID-19, transmission risk, and vaccination in 5- 11-year-olds Request Outline Pfizer will be applying for the use of vaccines in 5-11-year-olds to Medsafe, and advice is required from the COVID-19 Vaccine Technical Advisory Group on the risks and benefits of vaccinating this age group, alongside if and where there may be a need for prioritisation.
+Questions COVID-19 and children • How does COVID-19 present in children?
 What do we know about Delta's impact on children?
 What is the risk of infection/severe disease/ hospitalisation?
 What is the risk of long COVID?
 Who is more at risk of severe outcomes among 5-11-year-olds?
 What are the individual level risk factors?
 What are broader social risk factors?
-Vulnerable populations in the context of Aotearoa New Zealand Within the Aotearoa New Zealand context, what risk factors are more common and who would be most at risk within this age group?
+Vulnerable populations in the context of Aotearoa New Zealand Within the Aotearoa New Ze and who would be most at ri aland context, what sk within this age gro risk factors are more common

-What impact has the current Delta outbreak had on 5-11-year olds?
+What impact has the current Delta outbreak had on 5-11-year-olds?
 How many cases have there been?
 What severity and how many hospitalisations?
 Who is more at risk?